Codesai/website/_i18n/es/_posts/2022-05-17-simple-pbt-example.md

 Even though, the *parameterized tests* that we wrote for both functions were producing a high [test coverage](https://en.wikipedia.org/wiki/Code_coverage), coverage only “covers” code that is already there.
 We were not sure if there could be any edge cases, that is, inputs for which the encryption and decryption functions might not behave correctly.
 We’ve found edge cases in the past even in code with 100% unit test coverage.

 [Finding edge cases is hard work](https://www.applause.com/blog/how-to-find-test-edge-cases) which sometimes might require [exploratory testing](https://en.wikipedia.org/wiki/Exploratory_testing) by specialists.
-It would be great to automatically explore some behaviour to find possible edge cases so we don’t have to find them ourselves or blabla in QA specialists.
+It would be great to automatically explore some behaviour to find possible edge cases so we don’t have to find them ourselves or some QA specialists.
 In some cases, we can leverage *property-based testing* to do that for us<a href="#nota1"><sup>[1]</sup></a>.

 One of the most difficult parts of using *property-based testing* is finding out what properties we should use.
 Fortunately, there are several *approaches or patterns for discovering adequate properties* to apply *property-based testing* to a given problem.
 [Scott Wlaschin](https://scottwlaschin.com/) wrote a great article in which he explains several of those patterns<a href="#nota2"><sup>[2]</sup></a>.